Wild's streak puts pessimism after slow start behind it

 Eleven days and six consecutive victories later, Minnesota sits in second place in the division, one point behind the Vegas Golden Knights, a team the Wild will face on Monday and Wednesday.
 Suddenly, a team that few projected to be a division title contender has at least nudged its way into the conversation.

-Saturday night, the Wild secured that sixth consecutive win with only three-tenths of a second to spare, when defenseman Matt Dumba sped toward the net, took a perfectly placed backhand pass from Mats Zuccarello, deked Kings goalie Cal Petersen and slammed the puck home, setting off a raucous celebration on Hockey Day Minnesota.
+Saturday night, the Wild secured that sixth consecutive victory in overtime with only three-tenths of a second to spare, when defenseman Matt Dumba sped toward the net, took a perfectly placed backhand pass from Mats Zuccarello, deked Kings goalie Cal Petersen and slammed the puck home, setting off a raucous celebration on Hockey Day Minnesota.

 "That's what good teams do,'' center Joel Eriksson Ek said.
 "They just keep going and winning when we don't play our best.
 This was a really important win for us."